 These days the newest trend in the market is to create self-sustaining small businesses, but with the influx of a plethora of self-employed entrepreneurs there has come the inevitable pollution of the financial market through the startups that do not come to fruition.
 They have led many banks to reconsider their policies on lending to small businesses.
 It may come as a shock to some but banks are actually getting picky and choosy as to whom they are going to loan money to.
 So, let us see the top reasons as to why banks have stopped lending to small businesses and are now rejecting many loan applications from such businesses.

-- Focus on either consumer model or the conglomerate model
+2. Focus on either the consumer model or the conglomerate model

 Banks constantly try to gain new customers, but they concentrate and focus mainly on two types of customers.
 Most banks will go for either the big business conglomerates or corporations, or they may go for the large quantity model and appeal to consumers.
 This creates a certain gap in the dealings where the startups and new businesses just fall through and are, therefore, denied the loans.

-Banks are stable organizations that tend to avoid “thinking outside the box”.
-They follow a business model which has worked for them in the past and may well continue to work in the future.
-However, it is the bad luck of many new startups that they fall foul of this inability of the banks to lend to radical new startups.
-Bottom line is that banks like things to be stable and they do not like to think outside the box when it comes to financing startups that they consider to be based on radical new ideas.
+Banks are stable organisations that tend to avoid “thinking outside the box”.
+They follow a business model that has worked for them in the past and may well continue to work in the future.
+However, it is the bad luck of many new startups that they fall foul of the inability of the banks to lend to radical new startups.
+The bottom line is that banks like things to be stable and they do not like to think outside the box when it comes to financing startups that they consider to be based on radical new ideas.